-Data-driven marketing is an iterative process, meaning it’s constantly evolving and expanding.
+Data-driven marketing is constantly evolving and expanding.
 This requires not only high-quality data collection but also data management.

 Data management is critical to the success of your data-driven marketing efforts — it helps you better understand your customers, routinely analyze your customer data, evaluate new marketing and acquisition opportunities, and save your team time and resources.

-These laws aren’t the enemy — they’re designed to protect consumer data and hold organizations accountable regarding how they use that data.
-If anything, these laws make your marketing more transparent, trustworthy, and effective.
+These changes aren’t the enemy — they’re designed to protect your consumers and hold organizations accountable for how that data's used.
+If anything, these pivots make your marketing more transparent, trustworthy, and effective.